backand/stripe-example/README.md

 ## Getting started

-First, we'll create an account with Backand and create our base app:
+First, we need to create an account with Backand and create the base app:

 * Navigate to [backand.com](https://www.backand.com/) and click `Sign Up`
-* Create an app (named whatever you want)
+* Create an app.
+You can name the app whatever you like, but make sure to make note of the title you select.
 * Click on your new app's URL.
 Don't navigate away from the next page.

-Once an account has been created, we're ready to start building out the backend.
-In the "New Hosted Database" keep the default JSON and just click 'Next'.
+Once an account and app have been created, we're ready to start building out the back end.
+In the "New Hosted Database" section of the current page, keep the default JSON and just click 'Next'.

-After that, clone the source code:
+Next, clone the application's source code onto your local machine:

 ```bash
   $ git clone https://github.com/backand/stripe-example.git
   $ cd stripe-example
 ```

-Install bower and npm dependencies, and run the application in development mode.
+Before we can run the app, we need to use npm and bower to install the associated dependencies for the stripe example project:

 ```bash
   $ npm install
   $ bower install
 ```

-Before running the app, we need to change a few items in the app's code.
+Once the dependencies have been installed, we need to update the app's code to point at your new Backand application.
 Open the file **client/src/app/app.js** in a text editor, and make the following changes:

-  * Replace **'Your-App-Name'** with the new app name you chose when creating your Backand account
+  * Replace **'Your-App-Name'** with the app name you selected when creating your Backand account
-  * Replace **'Your-Anonymous-Token'** with your application's Anonymous token:
+  * Replace **'Your-Anonymous-Token'** with your application's Anonymous token, obtained as follows:
     1. In Backand dashboard, under "Security & auth --> Configuration," enable Anonymous Access by clicking on the toggle on the right side of the page.
     2. Set the Anonymous users assigned role to 'User' in the provided drop down box.
-    3. Copy the Anonymous Token from the text box in the Anonymous access section.
+    3. Copy the Anonymous Token from the text box in the Anonymous Access section.
-    4. Replace **Your-Anonymous-Token** with the value copied from the Backand dashboard.
+    4. Replace **Your-Anonymous-Token** in your local copy of app.js with the value copied from the Backand dashboard.

 ## Configuring the App

+Below we'll configure your Backand application.
+To get started:

 1. Log in to [Backand](https://www.backand.com) using your admin login information
 2. Open the application that you created in the previous section.

 ### Backand Action

-Use the following steps to add the on-demand action that makes the payment to Stripe:
+Use the following steps to add an on-demand action that registers a payment with Stripe:

-1. Open the Action tab for the items object (which can be found under the "Objects" menu in the Backand dashboard)
+1. Open the Action tab for the `items` object (which can be found under the "Objects" menu in the Backand dashboard)
 2. Click "+New Action" and enter the following details in the fields provided.
-Note that some fields won't be available until the prior step has been completed:
+Note that some fields for a step won't be available until the prior step has been completed:
-  1. Name: makePayment
+  1. **Name:** makePayment
-  2. Event Trigger: 'On Demand - Execute via REST API'
+  2. **Event Trigger:** 'On Demand - Execute via REST API'
-  3. Type: Server Side JavaScript Code
+  3. **Type:** Server Side JavaScript Code
-  4. Input Parameters: amount, token
+  4. **Input Parameters:** amount, token
-  5. JavaScript Code: Past this code under the `// write your code here` comment, and before the `return {}` command
+  5. **JavaScript Code:** Past this code under the `// write your code here` comment, and before the `return {}` command

     ```javascript
       //Secret key - copy from your Stripe account https://dashboard.stripe.com/account/apikeys
-      //or user Backand test account
+      //or use Backand's test account
       var user = btoa("sk_test_hx4i19p4CJVwJzdf7AajsbBr:");

       response = $http({